Learn how to expertly execute global payments for streamlined accounts payable and business efficiency.

 Global Payables Platform Financial Advantages

-As you can see, initiatives from partnering with a global payables platform can save money on cross-border payments.
-Reduced transaction fees, however, aren’t the only financial advantage of this type of services provider.
+As you can see, initiatives such as partnering with a global payables platform can save money on cross-border payments.
+Reduced transaction fees, however, aren’t the only financial advantage of this type of service provider.
 When you have a platform automating invoices and global payments, you can reduce AP headcount or redirect those employees toward other pertinent operational tasks.

 The invoice automation benefit provided by a cross-border payments platform also reduces overhead expenses and leads to money-saving opportunities by streamlining the end-to-end AP workflow.
 Manual activities that are normally handled by the AP team can be automated, turning them into “touchless” tasks.
 The automation software does the heavy lifting for you using intelligent technology to verify and route each invoice correctly.
 It also pinpoints potential issues and mitigates human error.
 Faster invoice processing gives you a better view of where early discount pricing opportunities exist, and it serves as a solid foundation for scaling your AP processes.

-The built-in optical character recognition (OCR) scanning feature available through invoice automation software identifies pertinent payee information and records it for future use.
+The built-in optical character recognition (OCR) scanning feature, which is available through invoice automation software, identifies pertinent payee information and records it for future use.
 Override changes are intelligently identified and then applied to future invoices.
 After OCR scanning takes place, a second layer of verification is performed to maintain optimal data extraction accuracy.
 With greater accuracy comes improved invoice processing and reconciliation, which saves money and reduces the AP workload.

 Corporate Benefits of Cross-Border Payments